Group of Azerbaijani peacekeepers sent to Afghanistan | News.az

 Group of Azerbaijani peacekeepers sent to Afghanistan

-A group of Azerbaijani military personnel was sent to Afghanistan in accordance with the plan and rotation for serving within NATO-led "Resolute Support" mission in Afghanistan, according to the Ministry of Defense.
+A group of 52 Azerbaijani military personnel was sent to Afghanistan in accordance with the plan and rotation for serving within NATO-led "Resolute Support" mission in Afghanistan, the Defense Ministry told APA.

 The peacekeeping contingent of the Azerbaijani Armed Forces has been serving in Afghanistan since November 20, 2002.